apache/buildstream/doc/source/format.rst

 The BuildStream Format
 ======================
+At the core of BuildStream is a data model of :mod:`Elements <buildstream.element>` which are parsed from ``.bst`` files in a project directory and configured from a few different sources.

 This page should tell you everything you need to know about the base YAML format which BuildStream uses.